NishiyaKN/obsidian/600 AI/4 - LLM.md

 	- These weights are adjusted during training
 - Stored as a binary format (.bin or .h5)
 	- Contains the entire model, including its architecture and learned weights
-## Types of Prompts
-### Zero-Shot Prompting
-- Provide a task without giving any examples of hwo the task should be performed.
-- Must be well-crafted and clear
-- LLM relay only in it's knowledge from training
-### Few-Shot Prompting
-- Gives a few examples of the task along with the prompt
-- Basically a guide to the model
-### Chain of Thought Prompting
-- Guides the model through a step-by-step reasoning
-- Encourages the model to show it's thought process
 ## Foundation Models
 - Pre-trained on extensive datasets
 - Broad applicability, very generalized